| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 is that by now, “grade inflation” has caused marks to lose credibility

+as an alternative measure of potential.
 Most universities today weigh one of three standardized

 tests heavily in their admissions process.
 The SAT—an acronym that